Compare Fixed Rate Cash ISAs

 - you don’t have to pay tax on any interest you earn.

 Compared to instant access ISAs, which let you access your money whenever you want, fixed rate ISAs often offer better interest rates.
-But the downside is that if you need your money unexpectedly, you won’t be able to get hold of it – or if you can, you probably have to pay some hefty penalties.
+But the downside is that if you need your money unexpectedly, you probably have to pay some hefty penalties.

 When to choose a fixed-rate ISA

-Usually, you’d choose an ISA over other kinds of savings accounts if you want to reduce the tax you pay on your savings.
+Usually, it’s best to choose an ISA, over other kinds of savings accounts, if you want to reduce the tax you pay on your savings.
 You have to be earning quite a bit of interest for this to be worthwhile – your first £1,000 of savings interest is tax free anyway.
 That makes a real difference.
 In fact, in the year after that £1,000 tax-free allowance was brought in, Brits put £20bn less in to cash ISAs than in the previous 12 months.

 Fixed-rate ISAs are suitable for putting aside money you know you won’t need during the term.
 For example, if there’s money you’ve saved up for a wedding, you might want to put it away until it’s time to pay the bills.

-- The term.
-Generally, if you’re willing to put your money away for a longer term, you’ll find higher interest rates on offer.
+- The term - generally, if you’re willing to put your money away for a longer term, you’ll find higher interest rates on offer.
 However, when interest rates are low you should be careful about long terms.
 If interest rates rise, what sounded like a great rate at the beginning of the term might not seem so attractive – but you’ll be stuck with it.
+You should also consider how comfortable you are with locking your money away for a longer period.
+If you’re looking to make any serious financial commitments in the near future, you may need something with greater flexibility or access.

-- Access.
-If you think there’s an outside chance you’ll need the money for an emergency, take a careful look at the terms and conditions for access.
+- Access - if you think there’s an outside chance you’ll need the money for an emergency, take a careful look at the terms and conditions for access.
 You might not want to choose a policy that gives you no option to take your money out early.
+If you enter a fixed-rate ISA, you’ll be tying your money up for a fixed term.
+If you then need to withdraw your money, before your term ends, you’ll be charged a significant fee.

 What other options are there?